microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 As you can see there are lots of options available and more will come available as we progress through the beta.

-When you start a new project, we provide a default set of configuration with every option turned on, styled for a fully cross platform project.
+When you start a new project, we provide a default set of configurations with every option turned on, styled for a fully cross platform project.
 These defaults are "Locked" to ensure you always have a common start point for your project and we encourage you to start defining your own settings as your project evolves.
 For this we provide options to either:

 * Copy the defaults in to a new profile for you to start customizing it for your project
-* Start afresh with a brand new profile.
+* Start afresh with a brand-new profile.

 ![](/External/ReadMeImages/MRTK_CopyCreateConfigurationOptions.png)

-At each step in the configuration, you can chose to remove and create a new profile, or simply copy the existing settings and continue to customize:
+At each step in the configuration, you can choose to remove and create a new profile, or simply copy the existing settings and continue to customize:

 ![](/External/ReadMeImages/MRTK_CopyProfileOptions.png)